joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 The target of this attack was: `Target 1` IP: '192.168.1.110'

 Target 1 is an Apache web server and has SSH enabled, so `port 80` and `port 22` are possible ports of entry for attackers.
-As such, the following alerts have been implemented:
+As such, the following alerts have been implemented to monitor the targets:

-### Monitoring the Targets

-Traffic to these services should be carefully monitored.
-To this end, we have implemented the alerts below:

 #### Excessive HTTP Errors